Electric Vehicle Costs

 New electric cars such as the Nissan LEAF are now priced at around £16,500 (including the Plug-in Car Grant).
 That said, a recent report by LowCVP clearly shows that (on average) electric cars will continue to have higher whole life costs at least until 2030.

 Additional costs can also be incurred by electric vehicle users who install recharging equipment.
 While a standard 13 A 3-pin socket will suffice, most electric cars owners will opt for a dedicated charging unit.
 Current Government incentives that cover up to 75% of purchase and installation cost mean basic slow units (up to 3 kW) are often available free-of-charge with faster (up to 7kW) units available for around £100.

 As electric vehicles tend to have a high purchase price but low running costs, leasing may be a better proposition – indeed, some models (or battery packs) are only available on lease for this very reason.
 Also, leasing removes some of the uncertainty about the resale value after 3-4 years – although this uncertainty is reflected in the leasing prices which tend to be higher than for similar conventional cars.

 Three significant incentives significantly reduce the costs of running an electric car.

 - Zero-rated car tax (Vehicle Excise Duty)

 - Zero-rated fuel tax (electricity only attracts 5% VAT)

 For drivers in and around London, the other major running cost to consider is the Congestion Charge.
-All electric cars currently receive the full Greener Vehicle Discount on the London Congestion Charge (although vehicles need to be registered and pay an annual £10 fee).
-With a £10 payable daily charge, this could provide a potential annual saving of over £2000.
+All electric cars currently eligible for the Ultra Low Emission Discount Scheme on the London Congestion Charge (although vehicles need to be registered and pay an annual £10 fee).
+With a £11.50 payable daily charge, this could provide a potential annual saving of over £2000.